c0d33rr0r/Quantum-Replacement/README.md

  ppl are not whom they say they are.. don't trust no one.

-solo 1 survies longer than all...
+solo RJA last known << never new my real name, survies longer than all...

+Special retard y'all see.